Türkiye's infrastructure and logistics: Demand for automated warehousing and material flow solutions in Turkish industry – Image: Xpert.Digital

 Market fragmentation

-Regional focal points and industrial clusters
+Regional focus areas and industry clusters

 Istanbul as a logistics center

-Izmir and the Aegean Region
+Izmir and the Aegean region

 Ankara and Central Anatolia